nuxt/nuxt/docs/3.api/2.composables/use-route-announcer.md

 ---
 title: 'useRouteAnnouncer'
-description: This composable gives you access to the title of the app page.
+description: This composable watches the page load and updates the announcer message with the page title.
 links:
   - label: Source
     icon: i-simple-icons-github